 Through the years you definitely crave simplicity, honesty, and narrow all those pennies down to a few who are “your quarters in life”.
 What REALLY matters comes to you like a lightbulb….well, at least it happened for me around this time.

-What and why I gave up when I turned 40
+What I gave up when I turned 40

 - I gave up investing on friends who weren’t my cheerleaders in life – You know the girlfriends who are always in competition with you, and instead of cheering on your successes they become envious and more distant…yeah, those.

 - I want to be successful in my life, who doesn’t.
 I’ve decided that nothing or nobody, is going to distract me from my forward momentum and what makes me happy.
 I chose to give up on anyone who wasn’t genuinely cheering me on.
 Although that meant my core group of friends would diminish greatly I’m so happy I gave up investing in those “friends.
 Instead focused on those who wanted the best for me.

 - Stopped looking at the glass as half empty – Especially if you’re a working mom there’s always a time or two (or a lot more often than that) that you’ve looked at a friend who doesn’t want for anything, doesn’t need to work, and wish you could switch spots.
 If I looked around there were always lots of things I wish I had in my life but when I hit 40 I realized the most important thing was my health and the health of my family.
 As long as I had that and did my best at keeping it that way, that is what really mattered…the rest would just figure itself out!